henry4k/website/pages/about-me.md

 -->

 <img src="/pages/about-me/me.png" align="right" width="initial"/>
-So you wanna know what this blog is all about and who is the dude that writes all that nonsense?
+So you wanna know what this blog is all about and who the dude is, which writes all this nonsense?
 I'm Henry (aka henry4k), a passionate programmer and wannabe game developer from north germany.

-I enjoy being creative and immersing in fantasy worlds, both futuristic and medieval ones.
-And thats also the reason why I began learning programming back then: to create interactive and immersive fantasy worlds.
+Immersing in fantasy worlds of good books and games *TODO: immersion*
+I always had a passion for fantasy books.
+Especially Terry Pratchetts Disk World and Tolkiens Middle Earth saga were inspiring and often gave me a
+- a good time
+- a good laugh
+*TODO: Phrasing*

+Besides books, I also enjoy immersive games like the Elder Scrolls and Minecraft.

+*TODO: pia, nature*
+Speaking of immersion ...
+Together with my dog, I also love to explore the fields and forests around my hometown.
+We
+... watch wildlife ...
+calm and original beauty nature offers.

+*TODO: rock, metal, electro -> tool, vnv nation, iris*

 `:wq`